 Dr. Compton's EFT book

-Beautiful language and concepts that bring the Atonement of Christ into Emotional Freedom Technique (tapping on acupressure points instead of using needles).
+Beautiful language and concepts to help bring the Atonement of Christ into wording used with Emotional Freedom Technique (tapping on acupressure points instead of using needles).
 Dr. Compton suggests angles I wouldn't have thought of!

 Add EFT book to cart here

-Add Katie Garner's Pillar of Light ART w/aligning D&C scripture to cart here
+Add Katie Garner's Pillar of Light ART w/aligning D&C scripture on chakras to cart here

 What follows is a great sermon from a modern day prophet of God about depression.